harixx/ElectronicMarketPlace/replit.md

 - Implemented proper filter logic to handle "all" values correctly
 - Updated payment methods to only include Cash on Delivery and Bank Transfer (removed JazzCash and EasyPaisa)
 - Updated checkout form validation and type definitions to match simplified payment options
+- Confirmed removal of all external platform deployment configurations (Vercel, Netlify, Heroku, etc.)
+- Project is configured exclusively for Replit environment with no external deployment dependencies
 - All routes (/, /products, /cart, /checkout, /api/products) now returning 200 status codes
 - Application fully functional with no console errors or DOM validation warnings
 - Golden button styling maintained with proper transparency and black text